wilberquito/wilberquito.github.io/_posts/2023-08-23-brief-haskell-introduction.md

 False
 ```

-But when we want to compare different types, Haskell compiler blame us:
+But if you try to compare different types, Haskell compiler will blame you:

 ```
 ghci> 1 == "one"